BCS 262: Data Communications

 This course is an introduction to the concepts and applications of computer networking and its role in the business world today.
 Topics include: history of networking and applications, voice and data communications, hardware, transmission, network topologies, network analysis, the OSI model, design, implementation, and management issues.
 Credits: 3.00

-- Gain understanding of fundamental networking and communications technology, terminology and concepts.
+- Define fundamental networking and communications technology, terminology and concepts.

-- Apply this knowledge in order to read and understand newspaper and magazine articles discussing communications networks.
+- Apply learned concepts in order to read and understand newspaper and magazine articles discussing communications networks.

 - Develop insight into issues and problems that face telecommunications managers in today's business climate and to evaluate trends for the future.

-- Understand the role of network layers in the 7 layer OSI model.
+- Describe role of network layers in the 7 layer OSI model.

-- Become familiar with standards and their importance in networking.
+- Define standards and their importance in networking.

 - Differentiate between digital and analog transmission of data.

-- Learn about error correction and detection algorithms, and routing methodology.
+- Explain error correction and detection algorithms, and routing methodology.

-- Understand basic LAN and WAN network protocols such as TCP/ IP, Token Ring, Ethernet, ATM.
+- Explain basic LAN and WAN network protocols such as TCP/ IP, Token Ring, Ethernet, ATM.

 - Identify essential issues in network design, planning and management